Space policy of the first Trump administration: 2020: Executive Order 13959

 In November 2020, U.S. President Donald Trump issued an executive order prohibiting U.S. companies and individuals owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which includes the aerospace industry of China.

 2020: National Space Policy

 On December 9, 2020, the White House issued a National Space Policy.
 This policy advocates for expanding U.S. leadership in space, allowing unfettered access to space, encouraging private sector growth, expanding international cooperation, and establishing a human presence on the Moon with an eventual human mission to Mars.

 2020: Space Policy Directive-6

 On December 16, 2020, the White House issued Space Policy Directive-6 (SPD-6), the National Strategy for Space Nuclear Power and Propulsion.
 It laid out a national strategy for the responsible and effective development and use of space nuclear power and propulsion systems.
 An early project developed from this directive was the Demonstration Rocket for Agile Cislunar Operations (DRACO), which was scrapped in 2025 due to decreasing launch costs and new analysis.

+Space Force

+In March 2018, President Donald Trump said that the creation of a Space Force was a "great idea" and "could happen".
+In June 2018, Trump said that he had asked the Department of Defense to begin establishing a Space Force as part of the military.
+In February 2019, the Department of Defense gave Congress a legislative proposal for creating the Space Force.
+This proposal called for the placement of the U.S. Space Force within the Department of the Air Force, before later creating and transferring the service to the Department of the Space Force.

+On 20 December 2019, President Donald Trump signed the National Defense Authorization Act for Fiscal Year 2020 into law, which included legislative provisions for creation of the Space Force, under the United States Space Force Act.
+The Space Force was established as the sixth armed service branch, with Air Force General John "Jay" Raymond, the commander of Air Force Space Command and U.S. Space Command, becoming the first chief of space operations.